.

 Children: Sadie

-Occupation: Bar Staff/Manager at The Waterhole
+Occupation: Bar Staff/Manager at The Waterhole, Teaching Student

 The wife of Erinsborough's police sergeant Andrew Rodwell, Wendy was first encountered by a few of the Ramsay Street residents when she attended that year's police ball at Leo Tanaka's vineyard.
 Never one to think before she spoke, Wendy told Leo that he was "lanky and handsome" before commending Amy Greenwood for "spreading the love around" in her polyamorous relationship with Ned Willis and Andrew's colleague, Levi Canning.